Letters

 - Generate again and keep the better version as your reference sheet.

 Use a fixed weekly loop so your improvements compound instead of resetting every session.
-Track one metric per day and keep the baseline prompt stable.
+Keep the baseline prompt or sketch logic stable for one week and only change what you are deliberately testing.

 Self-scoring rubric for A-Z consistency